A^1-invariance of non-stable K_1-functors in the equicharacteristic case: Abstract

 \section{Abstract}

-We explain how the techniques developed by I. Panin for the proof of the geometric case of the Serre--Grothendieck conjecture for isotropic reductive groups (I. Panin, A. Stavrova, N. Vavilov, 2015; I. Panin, 2019) yield similar injectivity and $\Aff^1$-invariance theorems for non-stable $K_1$-functors associated to isotropic reductive groups.
+We apply the techniques developed by I. Panin for the proof of the equicharacteristic case of the Serre--Grothendieck conjecture for isotropic reductive groups (I. Panin, A. Stavrova, N. Vavilov, 2015; I. Panin, 2019) to obtain similar injectivity and $\Aff^1$-invariance theorems for non-stable $K_1$-functors associated to isotropic reductive groups.
 Namely, let $G$ be a reductive group over a commutative ring $R$.
-We say that $G$ has isotropic rank $\ge n$, if every normal semisimple reductive $R$-subgroup of $G$ contains $(\Gm_{,R})^n$.
-We show that if $G$ has isotropic rank $\ge 2$ and $R$ is a regular domain containing a field, then $K_1^G(R[x])=K_1^G(R)$ for any $n\ge 1$, where $K_1^G(R)=G(R)/E(R)$ is the corresponding non-stable $K_1$-functor, also called the Whitehead group of $G$.
+We say that $G$ has isotropic rank $\ge n$, if every non-trivial normal semisimple $R$-subgroup of $G$ contains $(\Gm_{,R})^n$.
+We show that if $G$ has isotropic rank $\ge 2$ and $R$ is a regular domain containing a field, then $K_1^G(R[x])=K_1^G(R)$, where $K_1^G(R)=G(R)/E(R)$ is the corresponding non-stable $K_1$-functor, also called the Whitehead group of $G$.
 If $R$ is, moreover, local, then we show that $K_1^G(R)\to K_1^G(K)$ is injective, where $K$ is the field of fractions of $R$.